 Thinking about making the switch to an EV but don’t know where to start?
 To find out everything you need to know head to Go Ultra Low

 In London around 90 per cent of all car trips are less than 10km, making electric vehicles an ideal choice for an emission free short trip within London.

 There is no vehicle excise duty to pay on EVs and grants are still available from central government to encourage people to purchase one from new and/or to have a home charger installed for those with a driveway.
 Please visit the Energy Saving Trust website for more information.

-Running costs are lower than petrol and diesel vehicles and electric vehicles have no tailpipe emissions of CO2, or the air pollutants which have a detrimental effect on human health.
+Running costs are lower than petrol and diesel vehicles and EVs have no tailpipe emissions of CO2 or other air pollutants which have a detrimental effect on human health.

 Other benefits of running an electric vehicle in Westminster include: